nestordemeure/nestordemeure.github.io/content/cooking/sweet/others/shrikhand.md

 #### Nuts

 * Chop the nuts finely (reserve some for garnishing)
-* Bloom the nuts with the dried grapes and butter in a small pan
+* Roast the nuts, until fragrant, with the dried grapes and butter in a small pan

 #### Yogurt